cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 - You can take the exam at any time within a 24-hour window on the day of the exam; *i.e.*, the window to take the test begins at 12:00:01 am Eastern and ends at 11:59:59 pm Eastern on the test date
 - Once you download the exam, your 75-minute period begins

-*Please be aware that the information shared here was specifically meant for the residential MIT students enrolled in the course, and is included to provide insight into how the course was conducted during the pandemic.
-Please note that OCW is not a distance education program, and we do not offer instructor interactions, grading, or certification of completion.*
+*Please be aware that the information shared here was specifically intended for residential MIT students enrolled in the course and is included to provide insight into how the course was conducted during the pandemic.
+Note that OCW is not a distance education program, and we do not offer instructor interactions, grading, or certification of completion.*